withastro/astro/.changeset/unlucky-sheep-build.md

 'astro': major
 ---

-Astro's default port is now `4321`.
+Astro's default port when running the dev or preview server is now `4321`.